Marine Mammal Response Program: SARA Incidents for 2016

 The types of responses included: freeing entangled whales and pinnipeds, collecting samples and performing necropsies on dead animals, reuniting stranded animals with their pods, responding to harassment calls, refloating live beached animals, monitoring sick animals, monitoring close approaches by vessels, and warming cold stunned sea turtles.

-Of all the incidents there are of few worthy of note:
+Of all the incidents reported and responded to, there are a few worthy of note:

 Incident Numbers by Region